mekkablue/Symmetry/README.md

 1. Open a glyph in Edit View.
 2. Use *View > Symmetry* to toggle the preview of the instances.

+### Related

+Symmetry mirrors the glyph around its vertical central axis.
+If you want a rotated view, try Mark Frömberg’s Show Rotated plugin [from his Plugins repository](https://github.com/DeutschMark/Glyphsapp-Plugins).

+Both Symmetry and Show Rotated only *display* the glyph in a different way, they do not change your paths.
+But if you want to turn path segments symmetric, check out Tim Ahrens’ Symmetrify script [in his Glyphs Scripts repository on GitHub](https://github.com/justanotherfoundry/glyphsapp-scripts).
+Or you can use the *Paths > Distribute Nodes* scripts [in my Scripts repository](https://github.com/mekkablue/Glyphs-Scripts).

 ### Requirements

 The plugin needs Glyphs 2.2 or higher, running on OS X 10.9.5 or later.
 I only test it in current OS and app versions, and I assume it will work in older app versions too, but I cannot guarantee it.